mihhail-lapushkin/grunt-css-url-embed/README.md

 Will the script terminate if the file referenced by the URL is missing?

+When set to `false` a warning will be produced for each missing file.

 ### Excluding URL's

 You can mark certain URL's to be skipped by this task using the `/* noembed */` comment.